Superconducting Berry Curvature Dipole: Abstract

 \section{Abstract}

 Superconductivity and Bloch band Berry curvature responses represent two distinct paradigms of quantum coherent phenomena.
-The former relies on the collective motion of a many-body state while the latter proceeds from the momentum-space winding of Bloch wavefunctions.
-Here we reveal a superconducting Berry curvature dipole (BCD) that arises as a collective many-body phenomena in noncentrosymmetric superconductors.
-Strikingly, we find the superconducting BCD is sensitive to the {\it phase} of the superconducting gap and depends on the noncentrosymmetric structure of its pairing.
+The former relies on the collective motion of Cooper pairs while the latter proceeds from the momentum-space winding of Bloch wave functions.
+Here we reveal a superconducting Berry curvature dipole (BCD) that arises as a collective phenomenon in noncentrosymmetric superconductors.
+Strikingly, we find the superconducting BCD is sensitive to the {\it phase} of the order parameter and depends on the noncentrosymmetric structure of its pairing.
 This unusual property enables a BCD proximity effect in hybrid quantum materials that induces nonreciprocity even in a target centrosymmetric metal.
-We find superconducting BCD naturally produces nonreciprocal electromagnetic responses that includes a giant second-order nonlinearity.
-This renders noncentrosymmetric superconductors an exciting platform for realizing pronounced nonlinearities and its BCD responses a novel diagnostic of the superconducting gap.
+We find a superconducting BCD naturally produces nonreciprocal electromagnetic responses that include dissipationless supercurrent-induced dynamical Hall conductivity as well as a giant second-order nonlinearity.
+This renders noncentrosymmetric superconductors an exciting platform for realizing unconventional dissipationless responses and their BCD responses a novel diagnostic of the structure of the superconducting gap.

-Bloch band quantum geometry plays a surprisingly critical role in electronic nonreciprocity~\cite{Tokura2018, SodemannFu, Lapa2019, Arora2022,deJuan2017,Ahn2022,MorimotoTopological}: the asymmetry of forward and backward flows~\cite{Tokura2018}.
-A prime example is the Berry curvature dipole (BCD)~\cite{SodemannFu} that endows electrons with a range of nonreciprocal responses that include nonlinear Hall currents even in the presence of time-reversal symmetry \cite{SodemannFu,ma2019observation,Kang2019}, electro-optic modulation and amplification without population inversion \cite{PhysRevB.99.155404,PhysRevB.107.125151,PhysRevLett.130.076901}, as well as means for energy harvesting in the terahertz regime \cite{PhysRevB.107.125151}.
-Traditionally viewed as a single-particle property, finite net BCD is often thought to rely on the presence of a Fermi surface in noncentrosymmetric metals.
-As a result, net BCD vanishes in a band insulator with a gapped quasiparticle spectrum \cite{SodemannFu,OrtixPhysRevLett.123.196403}.
-What is the fate of the BCD when a noncentrosymmetric metal undergoes a superconducting transition so that its Fermi surface is gapped out by electron interactions?
+Bloch band geometry plays a critical role in realizing novel types of electronic dynamics in quantum matter \cite{RevModPhys.82.1959}.
+A prime example is the Berry curvature dipole (BCD)~\cite{SodemannFu} that endows electrons with a range of nonreciprocal responses that include nonlinear Hall currents even in the presence of time-reversal symmetry \cite{SodemannFu,ma2019observation,Kang2019}, electro-optic modulation~\cite{PhysRevB.99.155404}, and amplification without population inversion \cite{PhysRevB.107.125151,PhysRevLett.130.076901}.
+Much like other quantum geometrical quantities \cite{Ahn2022}, the BCD is often viewed as an intrinsic characteristic of individual Bloch electrons \cite{matsyshyn2019nonlinear}.
+Even in superconductors, BCD can emerge from the quantum geometry of Bogoliubov quasiparticles~\cite{Liang_2017,PhysRevLett.126.187001} yielding superconducting nonlinear optical responses~\cite{Yanase1,Yanase2}.